From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Recurrent Issues

-\tinyskip \textbf{Cumbersome and Error-Prone In-Memory and Across-Memories Knowledge Management.} Managing memory across multiple systems in FMware is complex and prone to errors such as synchronization issues and data corruption.~\citet{xie2023adaptive} and~\citet{chen2022rich} emphasize that conflicting knowledge within memory systems can lead to inconsistencies and errors when FMs must navigate between contradictory pieces of information, further complicating memory management in production environments.~\citet{packer2023memgpt} highlight that production-ready FMware requires robust memory systems, as context loss or memory mismanagement can degrade user experiences or lead to system failures~\cite{packer2023memgpt}.
+Managing memory across multiple systems in FMware is complex and prone to errors such as synchronization issues and data corruption. \citet{xie2023adaptive} and \citet{chen2022rich} emphasize that conflicting knowledge within memory systems can lead to inconsistencies and errors when FM(s) must navigate between contradictory pieces of information. \citet{packer2023memgpt} highlights that production-ready FMware requires robust memory systems, since context loss or memory mismanagement can degrade user experience or cause failures~\cite{packer2023memgpt}.